akladyous/blogposts/posts/understanding-scopes-in-rails.md

 title: understanding scopes in rails
 date: 2022-06-09
 pubDate: 2022-06-09
-tags: ['Ruby on Rails', 'active model']
+tags: ['ruby on rails', 'active model']
 description:
+  'Unlock Rails Scopes: Efficiently filter, sort, and group data in your application.
+Use scopes for organized and D.R.Y.
+ActiveRecord calls, ensuring fast and precise results.'
 ---

 ## Understanding Scopes in Rails